Devi Mahatmya · Durga Saptashati · Chandi Path

 Chapter 1 · The slaying of Madhu and Kaitabha

-The meeting of King Suratha and the vaishya Samadhi.
+King Suratha and the vaishya Samadhi meet in the forest.
 Both are in sorrow, yet their affection still clings to the very people who betrayed them.
-The rishi Medha’s answer, Mahamaya.
-Then the ancient story itself: Vishnu’s yoga-nidra at the end of the kalpa, Madhu and Kaitabha born from the wax of his ears, Brahma’s hymn to the Devi, Vishnu’s waking, and the slaying of both daityas.
+The rishi Medha names the force behind it, Mahamaya.
+Then comes the most ancient story of all: Vishnu deep in yoga-nidra at the kalpa’s end, Madhu and Kaitabha born from the wax of his ears, Brahma’s hymn to the Devi, Vishnu waking, and both daityas slain.

 Chapter 2 · The birth of the Devi, and the rout of the army

 Mahishasura has seized Indra’s throne.
-The gods take refuge with Vishnu and Shiva.
-The radiance of all the gods merges into one mass and takes the Devi’s form, and every god offers her his weapon.
-Then the great battle, and the slaying of the generals, Chikshura, Chamara, Udagra, Karala, and the rest.
+The gods take refuge with Vishnu and Shiva, and then the astonishing thing happens: the radiance of every god pours into a single mass and takes the Devi’s form, and one by one each god places his own weapon in her hands.
+Then the great battle opens, and the generals fall, Chikshura, Chamara, Udagra, Karala, and the rest.

 Chapter 3 · The slaying of Mahishasura

 Now Mahishasura himself stands before her in buffalo form.
-Form after form he changes, a lion, then a man, then an elephant, then a buffalo again.
-The Devi presses his neck down with her foot, pierces him with the trident, and severs his head with the sword.
-From here she is called Mahishasura-Mardini.
+Form after form he shifts, a lion, then a man, then an elephant, then the buffalo again.
+The Devi pins his neck beneath her foot, drives the trident through him, and takes his head with the sword.
+From this moment she is called Mahishasura-Mardini.

 Chapter 4 · The hymn of Indra and the gods, and the boon

-After the victory, the gods’ long hymn, “दुर्गे स्मृता हरसि भीतिम्।” Pleased, the Devi told them to ask a boon.
-The gods asked only this, that whenever they remember her, she should appear.
+After the victory, the gods’ long hymn, “दुर्गे स्मृता हरसि भीतिम्।” Pleased, the Devi told them to ask for a boon.
+They asked for one promise only: whenever they remember her, she must appear.
 The Devi said, so be it, and vanished.

 Chapter 5 · The “Ya Devi” hymn, and Shumbha’s envoy

 Shumbha and Nishumbha have taken Indra’s throne.
-The gods go to the Himalayas and praise the Devi, that famous “या देवी सर्व-भूतेषु”, twenty-five times, each time one form of the Devi: Vishnu-maya, consciousness, intellect, sleep, hunger, shadow, power, thirst, forbearance, birth, modesty, peace, faith, radiance, Lakshmi, steadiness, livelihood, memory, compassion, contentment, mother, delusion, and at the end, awareness.
-Then Kaushiki from Parvati’s bathing, the dark-hued Kalika, and the envoy sent by Shumbha.
+The gods climb to the Himalayas and praise the Devi with the hymn the whole tradition carries by heart, “या देवी सर्व-भूतेषु”, twenty-five times, each time naming one of her forms: Vishnu-maya, consciousness, intellect, sleep, hunger, shadow, power, thirst, forbearance, birth, modesty, peace, faith, radiance, Lakshmi, steadiness, livelihood, memory, compassion, contentment, mother, delusion, and at the end, awareness.
+Then Kaushiki emerges as Parvati bathes, the dark-hued Kalika appears, and Shumbha’s envoy arrives.

 Chapter 6 · The slaying of Dhumralochana

-Shumbha sent Dhumralochana with an army of sixty thousand.
-With a single roar the Devi burned him to ash.
-Then the Devi’s lion destroyed the whole army.
+Shumbha sends Dhumralochana with an army of sixty thousand.
+The Devi burns him to ash with a single roar.
+Then her lion takes the whole army apart.

 Chapter 7 · The slaying of Chanda and Munda, the birth of Chamunda

 Chanda and Munda arrive with a full four-limbed army.
 The Devi darkens with anger, and from her brow springs Kali of the dreadful face.
-Kali swallows the entire army and hands the severed heads of Chanda and Munda to the Devi.
-The Devi gives her a name, Chamunda.
+Kali swallows the entire army and delivers the severed heads of Chanda and Munda into the Devi’s hands.
+The Devi gives her a new name, Chamunda.

 Chapter 8 · The slaying of Raktabija, the seven Matrikas

-Shumbha raised the entire asura host.
-From the bodies of the gods their shaktis come forth, Brahmani, Maheshvari, Kaumari, Vaishnavi, Varahi, Narasimhi, Aindri, and Shiva-duti.
-Then Raktabija, from whose every drop of blood a new asura stood up.
-Kali drank his blood before it could touch the ground, and so he was slain.
+Shumbha raises the entire asura host.
+From the bodies of the gods their shaktis step forth, Brahmani, Maheshvari, Kaumari, Vaishnavi, Varahi, Narasimhi, Aindri, and Shiva-duti.
+Then comes Raktabija, from whose every fallen drop of blood a new asura stands up.
+Kali drinks his blood before it can touch the ground, and so he is slain.

 Chapter 9 · The slaying of Nishumbha

-Now Nishumbha himself is in the battle, striking with ten thousand arms.
-Weapon after weapon of his breaks.
-The Devi drives the trident hard into his heart.
-Then out of him another Nishumbha begins to emerge, and she severs that head too.
+Now Nishumbha himself takes the field, striking with ten thousand arms.
+Weapon after weapon of his shatters.
+The Devi drives the trident deep into his heart, and then another Nishumbha begins to climb out of him.
+She severs that head too.

 Chapter 10 · The slaying of Shumbha

-Shumbha’s taunt, that the Devi is fighting on the strength of others.
-The Devi draws all the mother-powers back into herself and says, I am alone.
-Then an astonishing duel, a fist-fight rising into the sky.
+Shumbha throws his taunt: the Devi is fighting on the strength of others.
+She draws every mother-power back into her own body and says, I am alone.
+Then a duel beyond anything before it, a fist-fight rising into the open sky.
 In the end the trident splits Shumbha’s chest and he falls.

 Chapter 11 · The Narayani hymn

-The gods’ heart-touching hymn, in which every shloka comes to rest on “नारायणि नमो ऽस्तु ते”, sixteen times.
-Then the Devi’s boon: whenever obstruction comes, she will appear.
-And the hint of avatars to come, Yogamaya (in the house of Nanda the cowherd), Raktadantika, Shakambhari, Bhima, and Bhramari.
+The gods pour out a hymn that reaches the heart, every shloka coming to rest on “नारायणि नमो ऽस्तु ते”, sixteen times.
+Then the Devi’s promise: whenever obstruction comes, she will appear.
+And a glimpse of avatars still ahead, Yogamaya (in the house of Nanda the cowherd), Raktadantika, Shakambhari, Bhima, and Bhramari.

 Chapter 12 · The fruits of recitation

-The Devi herself says what fruit comes to one who reads and hears this Mahatmya.
-Fire, water, weapons, storms at sea, lions, a king’s wrath, captivity, protection in every danger.
+The Devi herself declares what fruit comes to the one who reads and hears this Mahatmya.
+Fire, water, weapons, storms at sea, lions, a king’s wrath, captivity: protection in every one of these dangers.
 And the greatness of the yearly sharad worship.

 Chapter 13 · The boons to Suratha and the vaishya